 When you go on a shorter trip to Walt Disney World it is extremely unlikely that you’ll be able to see every single attraction.
 But that’s okay, there are some fantastic attractions that you’re definitely going to want to see.
 Each of our parks guides go into all about these great attractions a bit further.

-But you also want to plan out what you want to do and you’ll want to have fast passes reserved in advance.
 You want to know where you want to go when you want to be there, and you’ll want to have it all planned out so you don’t miss a moment.

 I recommend spending the entire day at Magic Kingdom, one day at Epcot, one day at Hollywood Studios, and another day at Animal Kingdom and that includes seeing the fireworks at night.
 It is really worth it to be able to stay the entire day.
 You can rest when you get back home.
 Trust me, you’re going to want to see the magic while you are there in the parks.